Nicole Thorne Shows Off Her Smokeshow Body In Black Thong & Matching Bra

 In the revealing photo, Nicole opted to show off her smokeshow body in a pair of black thong panties.
 The lingerie was pulled up high over her voluptuous hips and wrapped around her tiny waist while accentuating her killer thighs and perfectly round booty.

 She added a matching bra that featured semi-sheer material, as well as a floral print.
-The garment clung to her ample bust, and included slim straps that put her toned arms and shoulders in the spotlight.
-She accessorized the look with a pair of large, gold hoop earrings.
+The garment clung to her ample bust and included slim straps that put her toned arms and shoulders in the spotlight.
+She accessorized the look with a pair of large gold hoop earrings.

 Nicole rested her derriere on a branch as she arched her back.
 Her legs were bent and her shoulders were hunched as she looked over her shoulder with a smoldering stare into the camera.